mailsac/mailsac-integration-test-java/README.md

     <!-- ... -->
     ```

-    Note: If you are not using Maven, include the JAR file in the classpath:
+    Note: If you are not using Maven, include the JAR files in the classpath:

     https://mvnrepository.com/artifact/com.mashape.unirest/unirest-java/1.4.9